godaddy/gasket/docs/typescript.md

 In Gasket, you can now write your `gasket.js` configuration file as `gasket.ts` using TypeScript.
 This allows for full type-checking and validation directly within your TypeScript environment.

-The `@gasket/core` package supplies a `GasketConfigFile` type that validates the contents of your Gasket config file.
+The `@gasket/core` package supplies a `GasketConfigDefinition` type that validates the contents of your Gasket config file.
 When you import all your plugins into `gasket.ts`, TypeScript can fully validate the configuration.

 Here's an example: